This story has Australian spelling and colloquialisms.

 Four minutes to go.
 I desperately want to get started but I can't risk getting caught again.
 Then I'd have to sneak out early in the morning when the light is soft and it’s not as easy to see the spectral toxins I brush away.

 Thinking that I’ll add some finishing touched to the drawing I roll onto my stomach to grab my pencils, when my phone chimes.
 Yes!
 After a quick final check to make sure I'm alone, I leap up and sneak over to where the garden ends and the forest begins.
 Being near the forest always makes me think of Claire but today her absence tightens my chest more than usual.
-It’s too quiet and for some reason I’m filled with nervous energy.
-After a week of tiredness and sorrow, it makes me wonder what’s going on.
+It’s too quiet and I’m filled with nervous energy.
+After a week of tiredness and sorrow and the nonstop palm itch, it makes me wonder what’s going on.
 I can count the days I've missed a training day since Claire left on one hand.
 Three of them were last week.
 My colours have been slow, lifeless, and dull.

 ‘Esse doesn’t come from you but through you,’ Claire told me in my first lesson seven years ago.
 ‘It is the essence of all living beings.
 Esse is life.’
 Every Sunday before our training started, she would replenish the ethereal lifeblood that flows through my energy veins, and we would airbrush until our moods matched the brightness of our colours.